-Any expert fundraiser will tell you that saying ‘thank you’ is just as important as how you say ‘please.’
-Here a five tips to effectively express your gratitude and make a recurring supporter out of its recipient.
+Any expert fundraiser will tell you that how you say ‘thank you’ is just as important as how you say ‘please.’
+Here are five tips to effectively express your gratitude and make a recurring supporter out of its recipient.

 Shiny, happy subject lines